sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.3.0.md

 ## Changelog
 #### Added
-- Added API Consumer Analytics to digest summary analytics for developers' applications so that developers can analyse performance of the APIs which they consume.
+- Added API Consumer Analytics to digest summary analytics for developers' applications so that developers can analyze performance of the APIs which they consume.
 - Added enhanced error logging in all places where the DCR flow is used.
 A log structure is now provided, including the status code from an IdP to help API Providers to debug DCR integrations.
 - Added enhanced error logging to the SSO flow to facilitate setting up SSO.
 - Added the Theme management API to enable API Providers to update themes using CI/CD pipelines.